 Review of internal functioning and organisation

-In addition, the Company should also anticipate the rules that will have to comply after bonds are listed in order to allocate the necessary resources and put in place the internal compliance functions, processes and systems necessary to guarantee the compliance with those rules [For further information on this subject please see chapter 6.
+In addition, the Company should also anticipate the rules that it will have to comply after being listed in order to allocate the necessary resources and put in place the internal compliance functions, processes and systems necessary to guarantee the compliance with those rules [For further information on this subject please see section 6.
 Life as a company with securities admitted to trading].

 Adapt financial accounts, if necessary

-A company with bonds admitted to trading on a Regulated Market, such as Euronext Lisbon, is required to report financial accounts in compliance with the accounting standards accepted at European level, corresponding to IAS/IFRS or accounting standards considered equivalent to IFRS by the European Commission.
+A listed company on a Regulated Market, such as Euronext Lisbon, is required to report financial accounts in compliance with the accounting standards accepted at European level, corresponding to IAS/IFRS or accounting standards considered equivalent to IFRS by the European Commission.
 The Company will therefore have to consider the requirements and costs related to adoption of these accounting standards.

-A company with bonds admitted to trading on Euronext Growth and Euronext Access has the choice of reporting its accounts in accordance with IFRS, or accounting standards considered equivalent to IFRS by the European Commission, or with the accounting standards applicable in Portugal (i.e. SNC).
+A company listed on Euronext Growth and Euronext Access has the choice of reporting its accounts in accordance with IFRS, or accounting standards considered equivalent to IFRS by the European Commission, or with the accounting standards applicable in Portugal (i.e. SNC).

 Negotiation agreements and appointment of financial intermediaries

-At the beginning of the Bond Offering journey the Company’s Management meets with potential Bond Offering partners that may be appointed to support the Bond Offering process and the Company on the life after becoming a company with listed bonds.
+At the beginning of the IPO journey the Company’s Management meets with potential IPO partners that may be appointed to support the IPO process and the Company on the life after becoming listed.
 Upon this process, the Company will celebrate the advisory contracts with the selected advisors to assist in the Offering.

-One important partner may be the financial intermediary (i.e. financial advisor / investment bank) that will assure that the Bond Offering will be properly managed and successfully marketed.
-At this stage the Company will negotiate the placement agreement for the Offering.
+One important partner may be the financial intermediary (i.e. financial advisor / investment bank) that will assure that the IPO will be properly managed and successfully marketed.
+At this stage the company will negotiate the placement agreement for the Offering.
 The signing of the contract will however take place at a later stage of the process, namely:

 ► Prior to the approval of the prospectus in case of a public offer; or